joffrey-bion/chrome-devtools-kotlin/README.md

 An asynchronous coroutine-based Kotlin client for the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

-Currently, this client only runs on the JVM, but this library can easily become multiplatform, as it is not tied to any JVM-specific API.
+Currently, this client is a JVM library, but it can easily become multiplatform, as it is not tied to any JVM-specific API.

 ## Protocol version & Code generation